CKs-Technology-News/PrivacyTools/README.md

 - [MicaForEveryone](https://github.com/minusium/MicaForEveryone) – A tool to enable backdrop effect on titlebar of win32 apps on Windows 11.
 - [OpenNetMeter](https://github.com/Ashfaaq18/OpenNetMeter) – Monitors network and data usage on Windows.
 - [privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Enforce privacy & security best-practices on Windows and macOS.
+- [RadeonSoftwareSlimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) – Radeon Software Slimmer is a utility to trim down the bloat with Radeon Software for AMD GPUs on Microsoft Windows.
 - [RoundedTB](https://github.com/torchgm/RoundedTB) – Add margins, rounded corners and segments to your taskbars.
 - [Sophia Script](https://github.com/farag2/Sophia-Script-for-Windows) – The most powerful PowerShell module on GitHub for Windows fine-tuning and tweaking.
 - [TrafficMonitor](https://github.com/zhongyang219/TrafficMonitor/) – Display network,CPU, GPU, Mem usage and temp in Windows taskbar.